BillHally/RProvider.SDKProject.Issue/README.md

 ### Solution

-Change the value of `ProbingLocations` from:
+Change the value of `ProbingLocations` in `nuget\RProvider.Runtime.dll.config` from:

 ```xml
 <?xml version="1.0" encoding="utf-8" ?>